RESEARCH STARTER

 Chemical substance

-A chemical substance is a material consisting of one type of atom or molecule that exhibits a definite chemical composition.
+A chemical substance is a material consisting of atoms, molecules, or ions that exhibits a definite chemical composition.
 Also called pure substances, chemical substances cannot be separated into their individual components without breaking chemical bonds.
 A chemical substance can be a chemical element, such as hydrogen, oxygen, or iron.
-It can also be a chemical compound—a group of atoms held together by chemical bonds—such as water, sugar, or table salt.
-Other types of chemical substances include ions and alloys.
-To be classified as chemical substance, the individual elements must bond at the molecular level.
+It can also be a chemical compound—a substance formed when atoms of two or more elements are chemically bonded—such as water, sugar, or table salt.
+Other types of chemical substances include alloys.
 Materials that combine without a chemical reaction are called mixtures.
 For example, water and salt are chemical substances, but saltwater is a mixture.

 Background